Trip to Saaremaa Island

 On the last day, after the breakfast, we go for a nature hike in Saaremaa.
-After a few kilometer hike, we’ll head to ruins of Maasi castle, discover the area and enjoy some lunch before we head back towards Muhu island trough Orissaare town.
+After a few kilometer hike, we’ll head to Pöide church and ruins of Maasi castle, discover the area and enjoy some lunch before we head back towards Muhu island trough Orissaare town.
 We’ll have a short stop in the center of Liiva village to buy some legendary Muhu bread.
 In the afternoon we take the ferry back on the mainland from where we start to drive back towards Tallinn.
 Arrival back home is in the evening.

 Included in the price

 - Comfortable bus transportation from and to Tallinn

-- Accommodation 2 nights in a 3* hotel (rooms for 2 or 3 people)
+- Accommodation 2 nights in a 3*SPA! hotel (rooms for 2 people) and free access to SPA!

 - Food for 3 days: